cometbft/cometbft/docs/references/config/config.toml.md

 | Value type          | string (duration) |
 |:--------------------|:------------------|
 | **Possible values** | &gt;= `"0s"`      |

+If there are no transactions in the validator's mempool, the validator waits for `create_empty_blocks_interval` before producing and proposing an empty block (with no transactions).

+If [`create_empty_blocks`](#createemptyblocks) is set to `false` and `create_empty_blocks_interval` is set to `0s`, the validator will wait indefinitely until a transaction is available in its mempool, to then produce and propose a block.

+Notice that empty blocks are still proposed whenever the application hash (`app_hash`) has been updated.

 ### consensus.peer_gossip_sleep_duration
 Consensus reactor internal sleep duration when waiting for the next piece of calculation.